 From clinical trials and marketed use overdoses have been reported up to 40 times the recommended maintenance dose (72 mg).
 One case of a 10-fold overdose (18 mg daily) given for 7 months has been reported.
 All patients recovered without complications.
 The patients reported severe nausea, vomiting and diarrhea.
-None of the patients reported severe hypoglycemia.
+Severe hypoglycemia has been observed.

-In the event of overdosage, appropriate supportive treatment should be initiated according to the patient's clinical signs and symptoms
+In the event of overdosage, appropriate supportive treatment should be initiated according to the patient's clinical signs and symptoms.
+The patient should be observed for clinical signs of dehydration and blood glucose should be monitored.